blakek/curry/README.md

 > 🍛 Simple curry functions

-A simple helper to help apply arguments to a function over time.
+A simple helper to wrap a function and gradually accept (i.e. partially apply) arguments.

+This package is technically a helper partial application, but `curry` is much easier to remember and a nicer package function name than `partiallyApply`.

 ## Install